Back to Home Page

 In passing along the said petition for Your Excellency's consideration, I am privileged to add that I myself see no impediment to granting the Doukhobor fasters permission to emigrate; indeed, I believe the granting of this request would help bring about a solution to the Doukhobor question, for the removal of such an unruly and dangerous element beyond our borders would be most desirable.
 Even a different outcome of this petition would not be without benefit: it is possible that foreign governments may not wish to accept anarchistic propagandists under their jurisdiction and refuse to grant the petition of the Doukhobor-fasters; or the fasters themselves, after emigrating, may have their hopes disappointed.
 In either case the result would undoubtedly have a sobering influence on the sick minds of the sectarians."

-Golitsyn does not excuse the "sick minds" and behavior of the Doukhobors, suggesting that their final punishment would be their rejection as flawed immigrants by foreign governments when they did approach them.
+Golitsyn does not excuse the "sick minds" and behavior of the Doukhobors, suggesting that their final punishment would be their rejection as flawed immigrants by foreign governments, should they later approach them.
 He was of course proven wrong.
 Pierre Berton's book, The Promised Land, demonstrates the openness of the Canadian government to immigrants as a means of settling the vast empty Canadian prairies, and the Doukhobors were welcomed there as ideal, hard working and capable agriculturalists with a proven record as successful self-sufficient pioneers.
 And this arrangement was undoubtedly one of "mutual benefit".

 The alleged harmful influence of Leo Tolstoy and his followers on the Doukhobors was also the focus of a conservative Russian journal, Missionary Review, the editor, V.M.
 Skvortsov, also being the head of an anti-sectarian arm of the Orthodox Church.
 He was requested by Konstantin Pobedonostsev, who was then the highly influential ultra-conservative procurator of the Holy Synod representing the state, to visit and investigate the Doukhobors, only to reaffirm their foregone conclusion that their disrespect of Tsarist authority was indeed largely inspired by Tolstoy.
 A number of examples of his handwritten letters can be viewed here.
 (Link) Skvortsov's recommendation to address Tolstoy's supposed infestation of the dissident Doukhobors was to "let the dirty scum flee" the country.
 These extraordinary words are reproduced in the following paragraph from Andrew Donskov's book: